botingw/langgraph-dev-navigator/README.md

 ## Getting Started

-This guide provides a comprehensive walkthrough for setting up the `langgraph-dev-navigator`, from a basic local-only configuration to the full-featured setup with the MCP Knowledge Server.
+This guide provides a comprehensive, step-by-step walkthrough for setting up the `langgraph-dev-navigator` and all its features.

-### Part 1: Basic Setup (Local Knowledge Source)
+### Step 1: Clone the Repository and Submodules

-This initial setup clones the repository and the required `langgraph` submodule.
-At this stage, an AI agent can use the local files as a knowledge source.
+This step clones the main repository and the required `langgraph` submodule, which serves as the local knowledge source.

 1.  **Clone the Repository:**
     ```bash